 For single-owner villages (where all units in the village are owned by a single third party) where management rights are attached, the management rights are amortised over the life of the contract.
 This is because Eureka has materially less control over future contract renewals than it does with the strata-titled villages.
-Eureka considers that it has materially less control over future contract renewals in single-owner villages primarily because it does not own or have any sort of tenure in respect of the managers unit and a single vote of the owner can elect to not renew Eureka's management rights contract.
+Eureka considers that it has materially less control over future contract renewals in single-owner villages primarily because it does not own or have any sort of tenure in respect of the management rights contract.